dougeby/IntuneDocs/intune/windows-update-settings.md

 View the Windows 10 Update settings you can [configure and manage](windows-update-for-business-configure.md) with Microsoft Intune.

 When you configure settings for Windows 10 update rings in Intune, you're configuring the Windows Update settings.
-When a Windows update setting has a Windows 10 version dependency, the version dependency is noted in the settings details.
+If a Windows update setting has a Windows 10 version dependency, the version dependency is noted in the settings details.

 ## Update settings

 Update settings control what bits a device will download, and when.
-Refer to the Windows reference documentation for more information about the behavior of each setting.
+For more information about the behavior of each setting, see the Windows reference documentation.

 ### Servicing channel